AndrasBocsardi/RAG_Agent/README.md

 ---
 - The notebook (`.ipynb`) and Python script (`.py`) contain the same code.
 Both are provided for convenience.
 - To run the Python script, install the dependencies listed in `requirements.txt`.
+- To run the notebook, you may need to install `ipykernel` and `jupyter`.
 ---

 ## Features